My Tour de France – Paris

 We walked past and ducked into designer boutiques, pastry shops, candy stores, cafes, clothing stores, galleries, tourist traps and more.
 The store fronts are a form of art unto themselves!
 My favorite was a charming store dedicated to ballet and dance.

 The Parisians seem to know how to celebrate the Art of Life and it shows in their food and fashion and architecture.
-We sat at different sidewalk cafes and ate amazing food and pastries.
+My daughter and I sat at different sidewalk cafes and ate amazing food and pastries.
 Then we would attempt to walk off those calories while site-seeing down the different streets including the famous Champs des Elysees Avenue.
-I looked in awe at the amazing architecture as we strolled by.
-I loved watching the different little cars whiz by us.
-My favorite was the three-seater Zoe by Renault.

 The grand Arc de Tromphe stands at the end of the Champs des Elysees Avenue and the infamous Eiffel Tower is just a few blocks away from that.
-It was so crowded at the Eiffel Tower we decided just to walk under instead of waiting in the three hour line.
-And this was the off season!
+It was so crowded at the Eiffel Tower we decided just to walk under instead of waiting in the three hour line…and this was the off season!

 The 65 acre Tuileries Gardens, across from our hotel and adjacent to the Louvre is filled with amazing sculptures, fountains and interesting local people and their dogs.
 We visited and were amazed by the 35,000 treasures in the Louvre, the Impressionists of d’Orsay and Monet’s Waterlilies at the Orangerie Museum.
-(More about the Museums in future posts!)

-(My daughter Ashley enjoyed a giant crepe filled with chocolate Nutella & ice cream wearing in her new ‘trench-coat’ )
+(My daughter Ashley enjoyed a giant crepe filled with chocolate Nutella & ice cream wearing in her new ‘trenchcoat’ )

 (Galleries Lafayette is beautiful, each level is filled with amazing shopping)